Johns Hopkins Supplemental Essays

 When you’ve finished your Johns Hopkins essay prompt draft, ask yourself the following questions:

-• Is there a connection between my topic and what I hope to learn/experience at Johns Hopkins?
+- Is there a link between my topic and the impact I hope to have or the experiences I hope to gain at Johns Hopkins?

 Johns Hopkins supplemental essays & their admissions process